testground/testground/plans/dht/README.md

 ## Plan Parameters

 - **Network Parameters**
-  - `N` - Number of nodes that are spawned for the test (from 10 to 1000000)
+  - `instances` - Number of nodes that are spawned for the test (from 10 to 1000000)
 - **Image Parameters**
   - Single Image - The go-libp2p commit that is being tested
   - Image Resources CPU & Ram